Liana Banyan Corporation — Structural Bylaws

 “I use the same Cost+20% model you do.
 Make money WITH, not FOR.”

-BYLAW XI: Steward Compensation Model
+BYLAW X: Steward Compensation Model

 All leadership positions use the same model: escrow risk, proportional authority, success-based reward.